 During standing positions, your hips should be above the pedal stroke.
 If you feel you are leaning into the handlebars, it’s a sign you are getting too tired, and should sit back and take a few moments to recharge.

 As mentioned at the beginning, standing runs and climbs will give your spin workout a real boost.
 That’s why it’s vital that you do them right.
 For example, many spin class-goers lean forward as they stand up, which is wrong.
 This way, the knee joint is doing all the work instead of the muscles in the hip joint.

 During a standing run, don’t focus so much on speed – you will end up bouncing up and down, while you should hold your body steady.
 The focus should be on pushing down and pulling up equally.

 Standing climbs require heavier resistance, so your body weight should change to account for it.
 Since you can’t tilt the handlebars to the side in a spin class, you should shift the body weight over each individual down pedal stroke.
 You should feel pretty much like each stroke you do is a single-leg squat.

-Fit Athletic not only boasts the best-in-class spin workout instructors but also a wide variety of spinning classes.
-Fit San Diego Downtown offers All Terrain, Synchopace, Pure Power Ride, Endurance Ride, Interval Ride and our popular Retro Ride.
+Fit Athletic not only boasts the best-in-class spin workout instructors but also a wide variety of spinning and cardio barre classes in San Diego.
+Fit San Diego Downtown, Carmel Mountain Fit and gym Solana Beach offers All Terrain, Synchopace, Pure Power Ride, Endurance Ride, Interval Ride and our popular Retro Ride.
 We’ve also just got 35 new bikes!
 Do you want to learn more about these amazing classes and if we offer them at a location near you?
 Give us a call and claim your free Fit Day Pass!